 First law of thermodynamics states that energy can be transformed (changed from one form to another), but cannot be created or destroyed. !

-Jobs in Singapore for Mechanical Engineers
+Marketing Jobs for Mechanical Engineers

 It's Interesting